Jack Warner

 19 August 1948

-War hero turned villain George Martin escapes from prison, but he is handcuffed to a naive young crook Willie Stannard.
+War hero turned villain George Martin escapes from the police, but he is handcuffed to a naive young crook Willie Stannard.